A Semi-Discrete Optimal Transport Scheme for the 3D Incompressible Semi-Geostrophic Equations: Results

 Furthermore, as shown in Figure~\ref{fig:ShearWinds}, which separates the wind velocity into zonal and meridional components, the RMSv analysis highlights how shear conditions influence the balance between these components.
 For strong initial shear ($A=-0.5$), our results confirm that the zonal velocity dominates, leading to less organized and smaller-scale rotational systems, consistent with the findings by \cite{Davies1991TheDevelopment} where anticyclonic shear favored elongated cold fronts and weaker cyclones.
 Conversely, when shear is weak or absent ($A=0$ and $A=0.1$), the meridional velocity gains prominence, enhancing the development of more coherent cyclonic and anticyclonic structures, in line with the cyclonic shear experiments reported by \cite{Wernli1998TheSimulations}.

 The ability to extend our simulations well beyond the timescales considered in previous studies provides new insights into the stability and evolution of these systems under sustained shear conditions.
-This prolonged analysis underscores the critical role of initial shearing in dictating the long-term behavior of cyclonic structures, offering valuable extensions to the meteorological applications highlighted in \cite{Davies1991TheDevelopment} and \cite{Wernli1998TheSimulations}.
+This prolonged analysis underscores the critical role of initial shearing in dictating the long-term behaviour of cyclonic structures, offering valuable extensions to the meteorological applications highlighted in \cite{Davies1991TheDevelopment} and \cite{Wernli1998TheSimulations}.
 Our results not only corroborate the sensitivity to shear observed in these foundational studies but also extend the understanding of how these dynamics evolve over longer timescales, providing a richer perspective on the impact of horizontal shear in geophysical fluid systems.

-While providing detailed interpretations of the meteorological significance or specific atmospheric structures observed in the simulations goes beyond the scope of the present work, our results clearly demonstrate the utility of our optimal transport formulation.
-By replicating the key features of the simulations by \cite{Wernli1998TheSimulations}, we highlight the potential of our approach as a valuable tool for investigating a broad range of SG atmospheric phenomena over extended timescales.
-This capability enables the study of complex dynamics that were previously inaccessible due to the limitations of traditional numerical formulations.
+While providing detailed interpretations of the meteorological significance of specific atmospheric structures goes beyond the scope of the present work, our results clearly demonstrate the utility of our optimal transport formulation.
+By replicating the key features of the simulations by \cite{Wernli1998TheSimulations} and \cite{Davies1991TheDevelopment}, we highlight the potential of our approach as a valuable tool for investigating a broad range of SG atmospheric phenomena over extended timescales, enabling the study of complex dynamics that were previously inaccessible due to the limitations of traditional numerical formulations.
+Indeed, we have adopted these initial conditions not to assert their definitive physical validity over indefinitely long timescales, but rather to serve as a qualitative benchmark for comparing SG solvers in three dimensions, a regime where, to our knowledge, few established benchmarks exist.

+In standard Eulerian simulations, it is common to explicitly diagnose the ageostrophic velocity, $\vb{u}_{ag}$, to monitor the validity of the SG approximation (i.e., verifying $\norm{\vb{u}_{ag}}\ll\norm{\vb{u}_g}$).
+In the present semi-discrete optimal transport framework, however, extracting such a diagnostic is non-trivial and the reconstruction of the 3D physical velocity field is the object of current research, and we cannot yet provide a rigorous estimate for $\vb{u}_{ag}$

+Note however that the physical validity of the simulation is supported by the method's structural properties.
+The scheme maintains robust energy conservation throughout the 25-day evolution, and the resulting flow structures, specifically the formation and propagation of cyclones, qualitatively match the theoretical expectations and shorter-time Eulerian benchmarks established in the literature.